JuliaPy/SymPy.jl/docs/src/introduction.md

  -6/17
 ```

+!!! note
-(Rather than use a generic  `lu` solver through `Julia` (which  proved slow for larger  systems),  the `\` operator utilizes  `solve` to perform this  computation.)
+    Rather than use a generic  `lu` solver through `Julia` (which  proved slow for larger  systems),  the `\` operator utilizes  `solve` to perform this  computation.

 In the previous example, the system had two equations and two
 unknowns.
 When that is not the case, one can specify the variables to
-solve for as a vector.
+solve for in a tuple.
 In this example, we find a quadratic polynomial
 that approximates $\cos(x)$ near $0$:

 ```julia